 ConnollyCove is here to guide you around some of the best golf courses in Ireland.
-Royal Portrush Golf Club is undeniably one of the most famous and challenging Irish course to exist.
+Royal Portrush Golf Club is undeniably one of the most famous and challenging Irish courses.

 Royal Portrush offers a 36-hole club with two linked courses, the championship Dunluce Links course and The Valley Links course.

-We briefly mentioned it in our Golfing in Ireland blog but there’s so more to say on this brilliant Irish golf course.
-So, we are going to explore what Royal Portrush has to offer from its fascinating history, magnificent courses and the world golf events that have graced its greenery.
+We briefly mentioned it in our Golfing in Ireland blog, but there’s so much more to say about this brilliant Irish golf course.
+We are going to explore what Royal Portrush has to offer, from its fascinating history to its magnificent courses and the world golf events that have graced its greenery.

-If you’re a golf fanatic, keep reading to find out more about The Royal Portrush Golf Club, located on the North Antrim Causeway Coast.
+If you’re a golf fanatic, keep reading to learn more about The Royal Portrush Golf Club, located on the North Antrim Causeway Coast.

 The History of Royal Portrush Golf Club

-Over 130 years ago the famous Royal Portrush was founded in 1888, originally known as “The County Club”, a small nine hole course.
-However just one-year later it was extended to an eighteen hole golf course.
+The famous Royal Portrush was founded in 1888, over 130 years ago.
+Originally known as “The County Club,” it was a miniature nine-hole course.
+However, a year later, it was extended to an eighteen-hole golf course.

 The golf club has seen more than fifty national golfing championships, both Irish and British grace its courses over the years.